Microsoft Onsite Interview: What Every Round Actually Tests

 Weeks 3-4: Study four to five canonical system designs end-to-end: rate limiter, distributed cache, notification system, a search or feed system.
 Then practice talking through them, because the round is a conversation, not a doc review.
 If you can't describe your design verbally in real time, you don't know it well enough.

 Weeks 5-6: Write your STAR stories.
 Run mock sessions where you answer both a coding problem and a behavioral question within the same hour, because that's the actual format of each round.
 The context switch is harder than people expect.
-Going from "implement a sliding window" to "tell me about a time you disagreed with your manager" in the span of ten minutes takes practice.
-SpaceComplexity runs voice-based mock interviews with rubric-based scoring on exactly this combination, which mirrors the live Microsoft interview format closely.
+Going from "implement a sliding window" to "tell me about a time you disagreed with your manager" in ten minutes takes practice.
+SpaceComplexity runs voice-based mock interviews with rubric-based scoring on exactly that combination.

 Night before: Stop new material.
 Review your STAR stories.
 Confirm your Teams link opens in a browser you trust.
 Get eight hours of sleep.
 The interview is not won in the last twelve hours.